BEST BASEBALL CARDS TO START COLLECTING

 Parallels and Inserts: Once collectors have started obtaining mainstream base cards, they may want to branch out into parallel and insert sets within the same releases.
 These include things like refractors, jersey cards, autographs and special edition parallels that are inserted much more rarely into packs.
 Topps Chrome, Bowman Sterling, and Stadium Club are some examples of sets that include these types of parallel and insert cards at affordable price points.

-Read also: MICRO BASEBALL CARDS 1991
+Read also: MOST VALUABLE 87 TOPPS BASEBALL CARDS

 Player Collections: Another fun way to start a collection is by choosing a favorite player and trying to obtain as many different cards of them as possible from across their career in various sets and years.
 This can include rookie cards, autographs, rare parallels, and more.
 Some players with especially large collections that are satisfying to chase include Derek Jeter, Chipper Jones, Mariano Rivera and Ichiro Suzuki.